Dr. Benjamin Cory & Sarah Braly

 La melodía de una vida cuenta la historia de una valiente mujer pionera cuya fe constante y fortaleza tranquila ayudaron a traer armonía a un pueblo fronterizo en crecimiento.
 Ambientada en los primeros días de California, esta inspiradora historia celebra la resiliencia, la esperanza y el poder de la compasión.
 Bellamente ilustrada, es una historia para jóvenes lectores y para toda la familia, inspirada en la vida real de Sarah y su esposo, el Dr. Benjamin Cory.

-About the Cover: The illustration depicts San Francisco Bay as it might have appeared in November 1847, when it was still known as Yerba Buena.
+Cover: The illustration depicts San Francisco Bay as it might have appeared in November 1847, when it was still known as Yerba Buena.
 This is where Dr. Benjamin Cory first reached California, arriving aboard the brig Henry and disembarking on the mudflats after sailing from Portland, Oregon.
 Two weeks later, he traveled south down the Bay to reach the Pueblo de San José to begin his life’s work as the town's first physician.

 Dr. Benjamin Cory: First Physician in San Jose and the Braly Family tells the story of the first university-trained physician to make his permanent home in El Pueblo de San José in 1847.
 Through his marriage into the Braly family—prominent early pioneers of the Santa Clara Valley—the narrative also follows the shared lives of two families who helped shape the character of the young American town.